MGX: Near-Zero Overhead Memory Protection for Data-Intensive Accelerators: Introduction

 \section{Introduction}

 As the technology scaling slows down, computing systems are increasingly relying on hardware accelerators to improve performance and energy efficiency.
-For example, modern ML models such as deep neural networks (DNNs) are often quite compute-intensive and increasingly run on hardware accelerators~\cite{google2017tpu, microsoft2018brainwave} for both performance and energy efficiency.
-Similarly, hardware accelerators are widely used for other compute-intensive workloads such as video decoding, signal processing, cryptographic operations, genome assembly, etc. This paper proposes a novel off-chip memory protection scheme for hardware accelerators, named MgX (\textbf{M}emory \textbf{g}uard for \textbf{X}elerators), using secure DNN acceleration as a primary example application.
+For example, modern machine learning (ML) models such as deep neural networks (DNNs) are often quite compute-intensive and increasingly run on hardware accelerators~\cite{google2017tpu, microsoft2018brainwave} for both performance and energy efficiency.
+Similarly, hardware accelerators are widely used for other compute-intensive workloads such as video decoding, signal processing, cryptographic operations, genome assembly, etc. This paper proposes a novel off-chip memory protection scheme for hardware accelerators, named MGX (\textbf{M}emory \textbf{G}uard for \textbf{X}elerators), using secure acceleration of DNN and graph algorithms as the primary applications.

 In many applications, the hardware accelerators may process private or sensitive data, which need strong security protection.
 For example, ML algorithms often require collecting, storing, and processing a large amount of personal and potentially private data from users to train a model.
-Moreover, due to its high computational demand, both training and inference are often performed on a remote server rather than a client device such as a smartphone, implying that the private data and ML models need to be stored in a remote server.
-Unfortunately, in traditional computing systems, private user data may be easily exposed or misused by the remote server if it is either compromised or malicious.
+Moreover, due to its high computational demand, both training and inference are often performed on a remote server rather than a client device such as a smartphone, implying that the private data and ML models may be exposed if the server is compromised or malicious.